 Crashpads and Dens are cosy and have cute glassed-in showers; Salons and Suites are more spacious.
 Room 203 has a cool exposed brick wall; 301 and 302 face the street and are beloved by honeymooners for the artwork and lighting.
 All rooms are designed with an endlessly expanding art collection and a little something special in each.

-There's no gym on site, but you can get free passes to spin classes at Ride Cycle Club and yoga sessions at Good Space.
+There's no gym on site, but you can get free passes to spin classes at 6ix Cycle Spin Studio and yoga sessions at Good Space.

-It's more of an adult stay, but nippers are welcome if not particularly catered to.
+It's more of an adult stay, but children are welcome – adjoining rooms are available for larger families.